Rallying

 Definition:

-A rally is comprised of multiple Point A to Point B timed stages.
-Cars contain both a driver and a navigator.
-The best overall combined time across all stages wins the rally.
-Cars do not compete side-by-side against other cars, like in circuit racing, and instead are released into the timed portion of the stage at regular intervals.
+A rally consists of multiple timed stages that run from Point A to Point B. Each car is equipped with both a driver and a navigator.
+The winner of the rally is determined by the best overall combined time across all stages.
+Unlike circuit racing, where cars compete side-by-side, in a rally, vehicles are released into the timed stage sections at regular intervals.

 How to get a Rally Driving Licence